luiswirth/bsc-thesis/src/introduction.typ

-Once we've explored al of these various theories relevant to the implementation, we will finally talk about the implementation of the heart of our FEEC library, which is the computation of the galerkin matrices for various weak differential operators.
+Once we've explored al of these various theories relevant to the implementation, we will finally talk about the implementation of the heart of our FEEC library, which is the computation of the Galerkin matrices for various weak differential operators.
 We will both be solving the Hodge-Laplace EVP and the Hodge-Laplace source problem.
 For this we will look at the Whitney basis functions and the Whitney FE space.